-- Potential negative impact to archeological sites in the area from the proposed project activities.
+- Potential negative impact to archeological sites in the area.
 The Proponent is required to follow the Nunavut Act (as recommended in Regulatory Requirements section) and would be required to contact the Government of Nunavut - Department of Culture and Heritage if any historical sites are encountered.
-The Board recommends terms and conditions 22 and 23 to ensure that available Inuit Qaujimaningit can inform project activities and reduce the potential for negative impacts occurring to any additional historical sites.
+The Board recommends, terms and conditions 22 and 23 to ensure that available Inuit Qaujimaningit can inform project activities and reduce the potential for negative impacts occurring to any additional historical sites.